teristam/ZMQInterface/README.md

 - With a different Python distribution: in the same file, edit `HEADER_SEARCH_PATHS` and `LIBRARY_SEARCH_PATHS` to the proper places so that ZeroMQ may be found.
 - Open `Builds/MacOS/PythonPlugin.xcodeproj` in XCode and compile

+####Windows

+- Visual Studio 2013 project files provided.
+- Expects a `github-plugin-GUI` folder on the same level as the `zmqinterface_oeplugin` with an already compiled `open-ephys.lib`.

 ### Binary installation
 A binary installation (Linux only for the time being) is provided [here](https://github.com/fpbattaglia/ZMQInterface-linux-binaries)